There are legal requirements for company accounting and record keeping. This guide explains what records you need to keep for a limited company.

 The most important company and accounting records you must keep include:

-What if you need to get help with tax issues and the company accounts?
-The best person to hire is a professional (such as an accountant).
+What if you need to get help with tax issues and limited company accounts?
+In this case, the best person to hire is a professional in taxation (such as an accountant).

 HM Revenue and Customs often perform Income Tax compliance checks.
 One reason tax affairs get checked is to ensure the company pays the right amount.